chris-kremer/chris-kremer.github.io/_books/a-culture-of-growth-the-origins-of-the-modern-economy.md

 title: "A Culture of Growth: The Origins of the Modern Economy"
 author: joel-mokyr
 author_name: Joel Mokyr
-status: "currently reading"
+status: "read"
+date_read: 2026-06-04
+goodreads_rating: 5
 year_published: 2016
 people: []
 ---

-Currently reading.
-Also: super readable — much more accessible than the topic might make it sound.
+Finished.
+Super readable — much more accessible than the topic might make it sound.
+It ended up being one of the more idea-generating economics/history books I’ve read recently.

-What I’ve got so far:
+What I got from it:

 ## Core setup